We will continue to search for and resolve not only long-standing social issues but also new or latent issues

 Promotion framework

-Each internal company promotes enhancement of existing businesses while the
+Each internal company promotes existing business strategies while the Business Development Office,

-Corporate Planning & Administration Office takes the lead in promoting
+which was established within the Corporate Planning & Administration Office in April 2023, takes the lead in

 Initiatives with candidates for growth drivers